IamKay/100DaysOfCode/README.md

 * Day 22
    > Still going on with the course.
 Finished another section.
 Had a little file to make today.
 Took most of the day figuring out the nuances of CSS.
 Newer errors are emerging now.
 The latest one is *text node whitespace*.
 Hoping for the course to get over tomorrow.

+* Day 23
+  > Couldn't do a lot today.
+I was travelling.
+Although i managed to do a little reading on some articles and helped a friend with a problem.
+It wasn't easy because it wasn't what i usually do, Python.
+So, hoping tomorrow will be better.